-In the VQCFD algorithm, each component of the energy cost function is evaluated separately and requires a dedicated quantum nonlinear processing unit (QNPU), as shown in Fig. \ref{Fig:QNPU}(a-c).
+Each component of the energy cost function is evaluated separately and requires a dedicated quantum nonlinear processing unit (QNPU), as shown in Figs. \ref{Fig:QNPU}(a-c), which are adapted from Ref. \cite{Lubasch2020}.
 For the measurement of potential (interaction) energy, the relevant QNPU constructs the potential function (variational states) on the separate quantum register(s) and performs its (their) bit-wise multiplication with the primary variational state, as depicted in Fig. \ref{Fig:QNPU}(a) (Fig. \ref{Fig:QNPU}(b)).
-The procedure for constructing the unitary operator $\hat{V}$, which represents the potential function, is elaborated in Appendix \ref{App_Sec:MPS}.
-The kinetic energy is calculated using an adder circuit \cite{Vedral1996, Nielsen2010, Lubasch2020} as the QNPU, which requires an additional $n-2$ ancilla qubits, illustrated in Fig. \ref{Fig:QNPU}(c), where $n$ represents the number of qubits in the primary quantum register.
-It is important to highlight that performing the Hadamard test and measuring the control qubit in the Pauli-$z$ basis $M$ times allows for an estimation of the cost function value, albeit with a larger variance than direct measurement methods of the $n$-qubit quantum register \cite{Polla2023}.
+The procedure of encoding the potential values in the unitary operator $\hat{V}$ is well known in the quantum computing literature \cite{Oseledets2013} and is elaborated in Appendix \ref{App_Sec:MPS}.
+The kinetic energy is calculated using an adder circuit \cite{Vedral1996, Nielsen2010, Lubasch2020}, which requires an additional $n-2$ ancilla qubits, illustrated in Fig. \ref{Fig:QNPU}(c), where $n$ represents the number of qubits in the primary quantum register.
+It is important to highlight that performing the Hadamard test and measuring the control qubit in the Pauli-$z$ basis $M$ times allows for an estimation of the cost function value, although it may result in a larger variance compared to direct measurement methods of the $n$-qubit quantum register \cite{Polla2023}.
 This variance stems from the Hadamard test outcomes being either $+1$ or $-1$, contrasting with direct measurements that yield probability densities across $2^{n}$ distinct basis states for more precise cost function estimations.
 In Sec. \ref{Sec:Noiseless_Simulations}, we briefly compare the Hadamard test with direct measurement methods, deferring a detailed analysis to future research.